Hussein-Abdallah0/CareerForgeAI/README.md

 <!-- Project Highlights -->
 <img src="./readme/title4.svg"/>

-### Add Title Here
+### Sexy Features

-- Interview Simulator AI conducts a realtime voice interview.
+- Interview Simulator, AI conducts a realtime voice interview and gives you instant feedback on your answers.
 - AI Resume Tailoring Input your information, and AI writes it for your desired job and following ATS.
-- Salary Negotiator Analyzes market data to suggest optimal pay ranges.
+- Salary Negotiator Analyzes market data to suggest optimal pay ranges for your desired job.

 <br><br>